ibexa/documentation-developer/docs/api/graphql/graphql_queries.md

 }
 ```

-You can request any Fields of the content item.
+You can request any fields of the content item.
 In the example above, these are `title` and `author`.

 You can also query the generic `item` object.
-The `item` object references a content item, but you can also get its [Location information](#querying-locations).
+The `item` object references a content item, but you can also get its [location information](#querying-locations).
 The query accepts `locationId`, `remoteId`, and `urlAlias` as arguments.

 ```